 The sense of history, as a core element of children’s fashion, echoes the position of children as a link between the past and the future (Quentel 1997).
 Fashion shapes the identities of the wearer, reinforces the social position and reveals the connections between the user and the society thanks to the adoption of specific styles (Balut 2014): for children new to the world but baring the memory of the family and shaping own history, clothing draws these social connections.
 Therefore, the nostalgia, “facilitating the continuity of identity” (Sedikides et al. 2008) between the older generations and their heirs, imbues children’s material culture, bonds the generations mirroring each other through their styles and allows children’s socialisation by the appropriation of this past in fashion (Levy 2013).

 This is reflected in the history of the contemporary western childrenswear.
 Indeed, perusing the past of children’s fashion seems like scrolling a timeline which, since the middle of the nineteenth century, plays with the repetition of similar shapes, features and patterns.
 This timeless repertoire recurs from decade to decade and contributes to the connection between the generations sharing common memories of pristine white dresses and preppy breeches (Le Guennec 2013).
 This is incarnated in outfits sometimes transmitted amongst the members of a family and worn for milestones events, where the role of the child in the group is acknowledged: for example, the careful choice of the Christening gown as exemplified by the British Royal Family in recent events, is particularly meaningful and reveals how clothing contributes to the socialisation of the child.
-Thus, the similarity of dress codes reinforcing the socio-cultural identification of individuals (Simmel 1904), contribute to the reinforcement of children’s belonging to the family, revealing them as an extension of the self (Beck 1988) and positioning them as members of the lineage.
+Thus, the similarity of dress codes reinforcing the socio-cultural identification of individuals (Simmel 1904), contribute to the reinforcement of children’s belonging to the family, revealing them as an extension of the self (Belk 1988) and positioning them as members of the lineage.